 - the last measure ;

 - the mean value ;

-- the value of the slope of the linear regression built ;
+- the value of the linear regression slope (unit is percent per period);

 - the value of the standard deviation.

 A color and a sign are associated to the last value, so that:

 - green and point out an increase of the value since the last measure ; - red and point out a decrease of the value since the last measure ; - blue and point out the stability of the value since the last measure.